gaudelbijay/attack-defender/README.md

 source  devel/setup.bash
 ```

-Set-up the AirSim and simulation environment settings (Enviornment 2) as described in [iros_image_attack](https://github.com/r-bahrami/iros_image_attack) package.
+Set up the AirSim and simulation environment settings (Environment 2) as described in [iros_image_attack](https://github.com/r-bahrami/iros_image_attack) package.

 **For integration of the attack-defender, in `model_yolo.py`, uncomment the [line 71](https://github.com/r-bahrami/iros_image_attack/blob/main/scripts/node_yolo.py#L71C7-L71C101) and comment line 70.
-This enfocres the simulation to use the denoised images, and thus the RL-baed attacker is trained while the attack-defender is in the loop.**
+This enforces the simulation to use the denoised images, and thus the RL-baed attacker is trained while the attack-defender is in the loop.**

-Run the `./Blocks.sh` environemnt in terminal 3.
+Run the `./Blocks.sh` environment in terminal 3.

 Run the attack-defender,
 ```